-church, or *out of* the church: amongst the &#8220;congregation of faithful men&#8221; for their common profit and building up in the faith; or as evangelists declaring to the world, wheresoever God may direct them, the message of that &#8220;grace which has appeared unto all men.&#8221; If these are admitted, all anomalous cases will be readily agreed in.
+church, or *out of* the church: amongst the "congregation of faithful men" for their common profit and building up in the faith; or as evangelists declaring to the world, wheresoever God may direct them, the message of that "grace which has appeared unto all men".
+If these are admitted, all anomalous cases will be readily agreed in.

 First, then, as to the speaking of Christians in the church.
 And here I remark that the directions in @1 Corinthians 14 are entirely *inconsistent* with the necessity of ordination to speak.
-There *is* a line drawn there, but it is not between ordained or unordained. &#8220;Let your women keep silence in the churches&#8221;; a direction which never could have place, were the speaking confined to a definitely ordained person, but takes quite another ground; and which implies directly, not that it is right for every man to speak, but that there is preclusion of none, because of their not being in any stated office.
-Women were the precluded class;* there* the line was drawn.
+There *is* a line drawn there, but it is not between ordained or unordained.
+"Let your women keep silence in the churches"; a direction which never could have place, were the speaking confined to a definitely ordained person, but takes quite another ground; and which implies directly, not that it is right for every man to speak, but that there is preclusion of none, because of their not being in any stated office.
+Women were the precluded class; *there* the line was drawn.
 If men had not the gift of speaking, of course they would be silent, if they followed the directions there given.
-The apostle says, &#8220;every one of you hath a psalm, hath a doctrine, hath a tongue, hath a revelation, hath an interpretation.&#8221; Does he then say none ought to speak but one ordained?
-No. &#8220;Let all things be done unto edifying.&#8221; *That* is the grand secret, the grand rule: in a tongue, by two or at the most by three, and by course, and interpret; prophets, let them speak two or three, etc. &#8220;For ye may all prophesy one by one, that all may learn, and all may be comforted&#8230;&#8221; &#8220;for God &#8230;&#8221; etc. &#8220;Let your *women* keep silence in the churches; for it is not permitted unto *them* to speak; but they are commanded to be under obedience.&#8221; We have, then, distinction, not of *ordained* and *unordained,* but of those, who from their character&#8212;*women*&#8212; are not permitted to speak, *and the rest are;* being also directed in what order to do so, and the ground of distinction stated.
-And this is *God&#8217;s* plan of decency and order.
+The apostle says, "every one of you hath a psalm, hath a doctrine, hath a tongue, hath a revelation, hath an interpretation".
+Does he then say none ought to speak but one ordained?
+No. "Let all things be done unto edifying". *That* is the grand secret, the grand rule: in a tongue, by two or at the most by three, and by course, and interpret; prophets, let them speak two or three, etc. "For ye may all prophesy one by one, that all may learn, and all may be comforted ... " "for God ... " etc. "Let your *women* keep silence in the churches; for it is not permitted unto *them* to speak; but they are commanded to be under obedience".
+We have, then, distinction, not of *ordained* and *unordained*, but of those, who from their character -- *women* -- are not permitted to speak, *and the rest are*; being also directed in what order to do so, and the ground of distinction stated.
+And this is *God's* plan of decency and order.

 For the rest, they were all to speak, that all might learn, and all be comforted.
 Not all to speak at once, not all to speak every day, but all as God led them, according to the order there laid down, and as God was pleased to give them ability for the edifying of the church.
-I apply all this simply and exclusively to the question of Christians in general, having God&#8217;s Spirit, using their respective gifts; and I assert that
+I apply all this simply and exclusively to the question of Christians in general, having God's Spirit, using their respective gifts; and I assert that